williamtroup/Heat.js/README.md

 - Toggling colors on/off support.
 - Export all data to CSV.
 - 12 language translations available!
+- Trend types allows data to be split up and viewed separately.
 <br />
 <br />